Subscription Modal Banner

 • Option to add riders to enhance the plan

-Wealth Assure Education is another plan from Insular Life.
-This is an investment-linked life insurance plan that can help you build funds to pay for your child’s education.
+You can personalize Wealth Assure Plus, an investment-linked life insurance plan, to help you build funds for your child’s education.

 Key Features and Benefits